marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 - Each `.stories.js` are the stories that test or display the component
 - A component can include a `.css` file and it will be displayed

+> Storybook looks for `.stories.js` files because that's how its configured in `.storybook/main.js`.
+You can instruct Storybook to look of another sufix or prefix by configuring the `stories` setting in that file.

 ## Create our first story

 Just for fun, lets create a component that displays an `<input>` field with minal styling.